Snellville Family Dental

 - Poor posture in your neck and shoulders;

 - High stress which may lead to muscle tension or jaw clenching which can cause a flare-up of this syndrome;

-- Chewing gum which may cause your jaw muscles get tired which may lead to strain in the muscles, tendons and ligaments, as well as gradually wear away the cartilage in the joint;
+- Chewing gum which may cause your jaw muscles to get tired which may lead to strain in the muscles, tendons, and ligaments, as well as gradually wear away the cartilage in the joint;

 - Injury to the teeth or jaw.

 Any of these events can either cause enough strain on your joint to lead to inflammation and pain.
 Visit Snellville Family Dental to discuss any of these issues you may be having.
 He may be able to give you some suggestions about what you could do to help you alleviate the effects on your jaw.

 There are many things you can do to try to alleviate the symptoms of TMJ.
 There are some home remedies you can try.